Perfect Pointer Pointers

 Of course you could do a variation on this and give out the pointer finger to a group of kids or give it out before you watched the video so that the kid knew they would be talking.
 You could also have the student who just answered give the pointer to another kid of their choosing.
 In this instance it does sort of function as a talking stick (and reminds me a little of the Lord of the Flies… “I got the conch!”) but it usually functions pretty well and helps student stay on task and thinking in an evaluative way!

 Pointer Power to the People

 And thus begins my journey to revitalize my room by looking not outward but inward.
 Instead of looking at catalogs and thing “what if,” I want to look at my room and my resources and think “what if I used this in a new way?”
-Share your ideas about using the pointer in the comments below or on Facebook.
+Share your new ideas about using the pointer in the comments section below.
 I’d love to hear your ideas!